 I grew up in Kingston, Ontario, the youngest of five children.
-I studied political science at Queen’s University and environmental studies at York University before moving to the Ottawa area to work in the conservation movement.
+I studied political science at Queen’s University and environmental studies at York University before moving to the Ottawa area to work for conservation organizations.
 Eventually, I quit office life to raise children and write freelance.

 (You can still find fragments of my 20th-century work online, like this example – it’s true what they say about the internet being written in ink, not pencil.
 What you post today will be around in twenty years.
 Keep it in mind, people.)

-I now live in Aylmer (Gatineau), Quebec with my husband and two children.
-We live in a little house with a big yard full of rodents, rabbits, and the occasional fox and falcon.
+I now live in Gatineau, Quebec, in a little house with a big yard full of rodents, rabbits, and the occasional fox and falcon.
 It is very inspiring.

-I began to write children’s fiction in 2003, and I’m starting to get the hang of it.
-My first novel, Walking Backward, was released in October 2009 from Orca Book Publishers and was nominated for many awards.
-I have since published a picture book, My Cat Isis, illustrated by Virginie Egger (Kids Can Press), a teen novel, All Good Children (Orca Book Publishers), and two middle-grade comedies, 26 Tips for Surviving Grade 6 and 28 Tricks for a Fearless Grade 6 (Lorimer).
+I published a dozen short stories in literary journals in my 20s.
+I began to write children’s fiction after having kids and rediscovering the joy of storytime.
+My first children’s novel, Walking Backward, was published in October 2009 by Orca Book Publishers and was nominated for many awards.
+My first picture book, the unfortunately titled My Cat Isis, illustrated by Virginie Egger, came out with Kids Can Press in 2011.
+My first YA novel, All Good Children (Orca Book Publishers), won several awards in Canada and was nominated for a few in the USA.
+My middle-grade comedies, 26 Tips for Surviving Grade 6 and 28 Tricks for a Fearless Grade 6, came out with Lorimer, and also won some prizes and nominations.
 (You can read more about each of these titles on the My Books page.)

-I enjoy yoga, quilting, and canoeing, but I’m not very skilled at any of those things.
+When I’m not writing, I’m usually reading, but I also enjoy yoga, quilting, and kayaking.
+I love nature just a smidge more than I love art.
 I make good cookies and great salads.
 I take awesome photographs of mushrooms.

 I am grateful for the financial support of the Canada Council for the Arts and the Conseil des arts et des lettres du Québec.